The Benefits of a Central AC Unit

 Condensate Drain Line

-If the condensation drain line is clogged with mold, algae or snails the line won’t flush out the water that’s collected by your evaporator coil during cooling.
-This could lead to a flooded basement, water damage to your home, and mold and mildew growth.
-To avoid this, the float switch located close to your indoor evaporator coil will shut off the system when it determines that the drain line is blocked.
+If the drain line for your condensation gets blocked by algae, mold, or bugs, the water collected on the evaporator coil won’t be able to flush away.
+This can result in a flooded basement, water damage to your home, as well as mold and mildew growth.
+In order to prevent this the float switch near the indoor evaporator will shut off the system when it determines that the drain line is blocked.